gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open issues

-- Which classes to make visible for a plugin?
+- Which classes to make visible from a given plugin?
+- Should possibly allow `buildscript { }` classes to see `plugins { }` classes, so that a custom plugin can extend a public plugin.

 ## Story: Resolve plugins from public plugin repository